 Scale insects thrive in warm, dry environments.
 The scale bug is small, oval and flat, with a protective tan to brown shell-like covering (scale).
 Scale generally targets the undersides of leaves and around leaf joints.

 The scale plant insect consists of three types:

-The armored and soft scale bug is the most destructive.
+Scales, both armored and soft, are the most destructive.
 Armored scales are more difficult to control once mature.
-Soft scale bugs excrete large amounts of honeydew, which enables the growth of sooty mold, a black-colored fungus that interferes with photosynthesis.
+Soft scale bugs excrete large amounts of honeydew, which encourages the growth of sooty mold, a black-colored fungus that interferes with photosynthesis.
 Mealybugs are easier to control.
-Scales cannot fly; therefore, dispersal depends on the movement of crawlers.
+Scales cannot fly so, dispersal depends on the movement of crawlers.
 Crawlers may be detected by placing double-sticky tape on plant branches.

 Scale Insect Control